 How do children deploy their linguistic knowledge in real time to comprehend language?
-This is one of the central questions in developmental psycholinguistics, which has received much attention in broader developmental science for two reasons.
+This is one of the central questions in developmental psycholinguistics, which has recently gained prominence in broader developmental science for two reasons.
 First, child-friendly experimental techniques for investigating the time course of language processing have become widely available in the last two decades (for reviews, see Poeppel & Omaki, 2008; Sekerina, Fernández, & Clahsen, 2008).
 The development of such techniques has made it possible to investigate whether and how language processing mechanisms differ between adults and children.
 Second, studies on parser development have revealed that children's sentence processing behaviors can deviate from those of adults, even when they have requisite linguistic knowledge (e.g, Trueswell, Sekerina, Logrip, & Hill, 1999).
-This child-adult discrepancy raises a challenging developmental question, as children cannot directly observe how adults process language in real time.
+This child-adult discrepancy raises a challenging developmental question: Much of language development depends on the child's observations of adult behavior, but parser development is unlikely to follow from these observations since children cannot directly inspect how adults process language in real time.

 Although the development of parsing mechanisms constitutes an important research topic in and of itself, its relevance may not be obvious to language acquisition researchers whose primary interests lie in the development of grammatical knowledge.
-The main objective of this research tradition has been to understand whether children's linguistic representations resemble that of the abstract representations in adults, and to what extent the developmental processes are guided by innate constraints on linguistic representations or the range of grammatical variation across languages (e.g., Guasti, 2002; Snyder, 2007).
-In this line of work, the development of parsing mechanisms is typically seen as an orthogonal question; the real-time procedures of syntactic analyses and interpretations are questions of language use, rather than language competence (but cf. Crain & Thornton, 1998).
+The main objective of that research tradition has been to understand whether children's linguistic representations resemble the abstract representations of adults, and to what extent the developmental processes are guided by innate constraints on linguistic representations or the range of grammatical variation across languages (e.g., Guasti, 2002; Snyder, 2007).
+In that line of work, the development of parsing mechanisms is typically seen as an orthogonal question; the real-time procedures of syntactic analyses and interpretations are questions of language use, rather than language competence (but cf. Crain & Thornton, 1998).
 Moreover, those researchers who considered parsing to be an integral part of theories of language acquisition often assumed that the child parser is as capable as the adult parser (e.g., Pinker, 1984).
-While the growing body of work on child sentence processing research calls this assumption into question (e.g., Trueswell et al., 1999), it is plausible that this historical background contributed to the perception among language acquisition researchers that studies on parser development are not critical for understanding the development of linguistic knowledge.
+The growing body of work on child sentence processing research calls this assumption into question (e.g., Trueswell et al., 1999; for reviews, see Snedeker, 2009, 2013; Trueswell & Gleitman, 2007), but due to this historical background, there may still be a lingering perception that parser development research is not critical for understanding the development of syntactic knowledge.

-The main goal of this paper is to illustrate that research on parser development can improve our understanding of the development of linguistic knowledge.
-One of the main challenges in language acquisition research can be characterized as a linking problem: the external linguistic or behavioral signals that researchers are able to observe do not always provide a transparent window into what occurs internally in a learner's mind.
+The main goal of this paper is to illustrate that research on parser development improves our understanding of the development of syntactic knowledge.
+A main challenge in language acquisition research can be characterized as a linking problem: the external linguistic or behavioral signals that researchers are able to observe do not always provide a transparent window into what occurs internally in a learner's mind.
 This is illustrated in Figure 1, which presents the schematic representation of the external signals and internal processes that are relevant for language acquisition research.